blinry/blinry.org/content/legit/index.md

 subtitle: Git commits as an esoteric programming language
 tags: software, esolang, fav
 published: 2019-05-01T17:07-04:00
-thumbnail: thumbnail.svg
+thumbnail: thumbnail.png
 ---

+<%= youtube("Cpiz2wE4MZU") %>

-Ever since I gave [that talk](/esolangs/) about esoteric programming languages, I wanted to create my own one.
+Ever since I gave [my first talk](/esolangs/) about esoteric programming languages, I wanted to create my own one.
 Well, some years later, at the [Recurse Center](/rc-month-1/), I wanted to learn how to build compilers with LLVM, so that seemed like a good opportunity to try that!
 Presenting:

 ![](legit.svg)